 The service of an adoption attorney can provide families the confidence that their adoptive child’s youth will not be interrupted by foreseeable legal controversies.
-If you are considering adopting a child or need advice about how to provide a secure adoptive setting for your child, contact the Tulsa adoption attorney at Wirth Law firm for a free confidential consultation today at (918) 879-1681.
+If you are considering adopting a child or need advice about how to provide a secure adoptive setting for your child, contact the Tulsa adoption attorney at Wirth Law Office for a free confidential consultation today at 918-879-1681.

-In many circumstances, an adoption can be arranged with the consent of both birth parents and adoptive parents.
+In many circumstances, an adoption can be arranged with the consent of both the birth parents and the adoptive parents.
 Such voluntary agreements can include a role for birth parents or not, depending on the wishes of those involved.
-A Tulsa adoption attorney can help you find out if a voluntary adoption is feasible and, if so, guide you through the legal process.
+A Tulsa adoption attorney can help you find out if a voluntary adoption is feasible.
+If it is, he can guide you through the legal process.

 Oklahoma adoption laws provide a complex maze of requirements intended to protect children and parents in adoption proceedings.
 You’ll need to show you’re able to care for an adoptive child financially and psychologically.
 As an adoptive parent you’re entitled to a complete medial and social history report about your adoptive child including information about the child’s mother that could affect the child’s health.

 Because so many mothers in recent years found themselves pregnant and unable to figure out how to care for their infant, Oklahoma legislators adopted a Safe Haven law that allows a mother to surrender an infant to a medical provider or child rescuer within seven days of birth.
-It may seem an act of desperation, but in fact, compared to desperate measures some mothers take when they aren’t prepared to care for a child, it’s an act of love.
+It may seem like an act of desperation.
+However, compared to the desperate measures some mothers take when they aren’t prepared to care for a child, it’s an act of love.
 If you are unable to care for your child, do the right thing.
 Contact a Tulsa adoption attorney immediately to find out where you can get free legal help.

-If you would like a free consultation with an Oklahoma lawyer, call the Wirth Law Office at (918) 879-1681 (or toll free at (888) Wirth-Law) or submit the question form at the top right of this page.
+If you would like a free consultation with a Tulsa Oklahoma adoption lawyer, call Wirth Law Office at 918-879-1681.
+You can also submit the question form at the top right of this page.